Click to open network menu

 How To Trade

-The cleanest trade is to walk up, start Pick A Card, and lock a Gold Card when you get close.
-Stun her, immediately throw out Wild Cards in her retreat path, and follow with an auto.
+Look for clean trades by walking up and starting Pick A Card.
+Lock a Gold Card as you approach, stun her, immediately throw Wild Cards in her retreat path, and follow with an auto.

-Quick Tip: Before committing to a trade, bait out her Charm by faking a step forward or pretending to start Pick A Card.
-Once it’s on cooldown, you have a safe window to trade.
+Before committing, try baiting her Charm by faking a step forward or starting Pick A Card without locking it.
+Once it’s on cooldown, you’ll have a safer window to engage.

 What to Watch Out For

-- Charm (E): This is her main setup ability.
-If she lands this, you're in serious danger, especially post-6 when she has Spirit Rush.
+• Charm (E): Her main pick tool.
+If she lands this, you’re vulnerable to a full burst, especially post-6 with Spirit Rush.

-- Her Level 6 All-In: Ahri's triple dash from Spirit Rush makes her a serious assassination threat.
-Avoid extended trades unless you know her cooldowns.
+• Level 6 All-In: Ahri’s triple dash makes her a serious assassination threat.
+Avoid extended trades unless you’ve tracked her cooldowns.

 Tips

-- Stand slightly behind minions to block her Charm.
+• Position slightly behind minions to block Charm.

-- When she uses Orb of Deception to last-hit, that’s your best window for a trade.
+• When she uses Orb of Deception to last-hit, that’s your best trade window.

-- Post-6, save Destiny defensively if you're low HP or she’s missing.
+• Post-6, consider saving Destiny defensively if low HP or she’s missing.

-- Buy an early Verdant Barrier or Null-Magic Mantle if behind or struggling.
+• Buy an early Verdant Barrier or Null-Magic Mantle if struggling.

-- Ahri’s mobility makes it tough to land Wild Cards, prioritize catching her with Gold Card first, then follow with your skillshot.
+• Ahri’s mobility makes landing Wild Cards tough.
+Prioritize Gold Card first, then follow with your skillshot.

 Early Game

-Akali’s weak early levels are your best opportunity to get ahead.
+Akali’s weak early levels are your best window to get ahead.
 Focus on poking with Pick A Card (Blue Card for mana sustain, Gold Card for safe trades) and Wild Cards through the minion wave.
-Stay behind your wave to limit her ability to hit you with Five Point Strike.
+Stay behind your wave to reduce her chance to hit you with Five Point Strike.

-Avoid standing in your minion wave at level 2-3 when she might take Shuriken Flip to look for a jump-in combo.
+Avoid standing in your minion wave at levels 2–3 when she might take Shuriken Flip for an aggressive jump-in.

 How To Trade

-Start Pick A Card and lock Gold Card.
-When she walks up for a last hit, stun her with Gold Card, immediately follow with Wild Cards and an auto.
+Start Pick A Card and lock a Gold Card.
+When she walks up for a last hit, stun her, immediately follow with Wild Cards aimed in her retreat path, and add an auto attack.

-Keep trades short and controlled, don’t chase into her minion wave, and back off if she pops Twilight Shroud unless you have vision or Destiny up.
+Keep trades short and clean — don’t overcommit inside her minion wave, and back off if she pops Twilight Shroud unless you have vision or Destiny available.

 What to Watch Out For

-- Level 6 All-In: Once she hits 6, she can burst you from 100 to 0 if you’re careless, especially if she lands both Perfect Execution dashes.
+• Level 6 All-In: Once she reaches 6, Akali can burst you down quickly, especially if she lands both Perfect Execution dashes.

-- Twilight Shroud (W): Her shroud makes her untargetable and gives her outplay potential.
-Don’t waste cooldowns until she reveals herself or you use Destiny to reveal her.
+• Twilight Shroud (W): Her shroud makes her untargetable and lets her outplay.
+Don’t waste cooldowns unless she reveals herself, or you reveal her with Destiny.

 Tips